 The bottom line is that forex traders can enjoy higher protection with IC Markets.
 Regulated and licensed brokers ensure fair prices, transparent trading conditions, protection from fraud and safety of funds.

-A multi-functional, user-friendly and fast-responsive trading platform is what every trader seeks, no matter of their knowledge or skill level.
+A multi-functional, user-friendly and fast-responsive trading platform is what every trader seeks, no matter their knowledge or skill level.
 If you want to climb the ladder and become a successful trader, you need a trading platform that can assist you to achieve your goals.

 Our team of experts factored in the various trading platforms offered by IC Markets and Hugosway.